Parent page: Altium Concord Pro

 Open a created folder by selecting its title, and navigate back up the hierarchy using the breadcrumbs above.

-Use the menu options to modify a folder's details (Edit), relocate the folder under a different parent folder (Move), or remove the folder from the server's folder structure (Delete).
+Use the menu options to modify a folder's details (Edit), relocate the folder under a different parent folder (Move), or remove the folder from the Workspace's folder structure (Delete).
 When moving a folder, select a new parent folder from the hierarchy tree in the Move folder <folder> to window.